Cognitive Dissonance In Relationships: How Contradictory Behaviors Affect Couples

 In some cases, cognitive dissonance can provide us with a much-needed reality check.
 Some people have a long list of personality traits, values, and other factors they’re looking for in a partner, and they’re unwilling to settle for anything less.
 The problem?
 This perfect person likely doesn’t exist, and without compromise, no potential partner will meet these unrealistic expectations.

-For instance, let’s say a single man is looking for a partner who values financial security, time with family and friends, and shares his love of football.
 He goes on several dates with a woman he meets on a dating app.
 They have similar values and plenty of things in common.
 Most importantly, she prefers financial stability to shopping sprees and loves spending time with her family and group of friends.
 The problem?
 The woman has never been to a football game and has no interest in the sport, but she appreciates the man’s enthusiasm.
 She wouldn’t mind accompanying him to the occasional game.

 At this point, the man must make a decision.
 Should he continue to date this woman whom he can see spending the rest of his life with, or should he move on and attempt to find the “perfect” football-loving woman?